learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ### Deploy the Secret Store service

 Go to the `service_accounts/secret-store` directory.

 This contains the source code for the application along with the Dockerfile.

-A built image (amitsaha/k8s-sa-volume-demo-ss:sa-1) has been pushed to docker hub, so you will not need to build it locally and we refer to that image from the Kubernetes deployment manifest.
+A built image (amitsaha/k8s-sa-volume-demo-ss:sa-1) has been pushed to docker hub.

+You will not need to build it locally.

+We will use that image to deploy the service.

 To deploy the image, you will create the following resources: